 – Often times we have friends that are not entirely good for us.
 And even though there is civility, there is little comradery.
 Learn to distance yourself and go it alone if you must.
 It will be beneficial in the long run.
 And you will gain more confidence in yourself and life in general.

 – When you find yourself in a place of solitude and feeling lonely.
 Pickup a hobby, start delving into one of your interests or simply a good book.
 A curious mind and heart is seldom alone or unhappy.

 – Learn to entertain yourself, don’t always have to be entertained by something outside.
-Whether it be from your friends or family, or your partner.
+Whether it be from your friends, family, or your partner.
 They’re not there for your entertainment.

 – If the mood is low, be the one that uplifts the spirit of others.
 You’ll be surprised how contagious excitement and happiness are.